cox-katie/portfolio/_projects/Results-videos.md

 ## Visualizing your results

 This follow-up course takes things one step further and allows users to visualize results based on the workflows they created in the previous course.
+This video that's included in the course, shows users how to build a storyboard so they can communicate their findings.

 ### Building a storyboard
-The follow-up course on visualizing results based on your workflows included the following video on how to build a storyboard.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MFiVON1A_Qw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>